Phone: (202) 296-5505 Email: info@winvale.com

 GSA Schedule | 6 Min Read

 Your company is ready to expand to another marketplace and sell to the government, and you’ve come across the GSA Multiple Award Schedule (MAS) Program.
-Is it the right option for your company?
+You might be wondering: is it the right option for your company?

 While GSA Schedules can be your ticket in the government marketplace and can help your company significantly grow its customer base, we realize they aren’t for everyone.
 There are certain requirements you need to meet to become a GSA contractor, and there are regulations you need to follow throughout the life of your contract.

-Before you decide to start preparing your GSA MAS offer, you’ll want to make sure that you are eligible to become a GSA contractor and your company is able to provide the necessary materials to be considered for a contract award.
+Before you decide to start preparing your GSA MAS offer, you’ll want to make sure that you are eligible to become a GSA contractor and your company is able to provide the necessary materials to be considered for a contract award and sustain the contract once it's awarded.

-As both a GSA Schedule contractor and a team of GSA Schedule consultants, we know the GSA Schedule contract process inside and out.
-We’ll guide you through the requirements to get a GSA Schedule, and what your options are, so you can make the best decision for your company.
+As both a GSA Schedule contractor ourselves with a team of GSA Schedule consultants, we know the GSA Schedule process inside and out.
+We’ll guide you through the requirements to get a GSA Schedule and what your options are, so you can make the best decision for your company.

 What Are the Requirements to Get a GSA Schedule?

-Before you start preparing your Multiple Award Schedule (MAS) offer and going through the process of getting a GSA Schedule, you want to make sure it’s the right decision for your company.
+Before you start preparing your Multiple Award Schedule (MAS) offer and going through the process of getting a GSA Schedule, you want to make sure you are eligible and have the resources to complete the process.

 Time in Business